 When we feel confident it is often associated with some kind of accomplishment or being aligned with our purpose.
 Because we know that we get that shot of serotonin or shot of dopamine at these times, this indicates that confidence and happiness are somehow linked.
 Having said that, happiness can come from all sorts of places.
 So it’s not only a result of being confident, it’s absolutely possible to be happy even when you’re not confident.
 And none of us are confident 100% of the time.

 Is that what parents should be encouraging their daughters to do?
 Do things that make you happy and therefore you’ll be confident?

-So then would it be safe to advise the parents that if you’re seeing your daughter show certain levels of confidence with areas of her life, that it’s a good idea to encourage your daughter to keep doing more of those things that she does feel confident about because then they do translate into a sense of happiness?
+Would it be safe to advise parents that if you’re seeing your daughter show certain levels of confidence with areas of her life, that it’s a good idea to encourage your daughter to keep doing more of those things that she does feel confident about because then they do translate into a sense of happiness?

-When we see our daughters joyful and happy and you know, really in their element, we of course want to enable these kinds of behaviours.
-But it’s equally as important to look at that eudaimonic happiness and help her to engage with what makes her feel good about herself.
+When we see our daughters joyful and happy that are more associated with hedonic happiness, we of course want to enable these kinds of behaviours.
+But it’s equally as important to look at eudaimonic happiness and help her to engage with what makes her feel good about herself.
 What does she value in this life?
 What is her purpose?
-And that’s kind of a heavy concept for a teenager about really encourage them to engage ingoal attainment and goal achievement and goal pursuit.
-Because there is a lot of advantages at a neuroscientific level, when we feel a sense of achievement and accomplishment, we get that lovely upregulation of dopamine and serotonin.
-And of course that makes us feel happier and it makes us feel more confident, so we want to keep chasing that.
+Now that’s kind of a heavy concept for a teenager, but its about really encouraging them to engage in goal pursuit and attainment, because there are a lot of advantages at a neuroscientific level, when we feel a sense of achievement and accomplishment.
+We get that lovely upregulation of dopamine and serotonin and of course that makes us feel happier and it makes us feel more confident, so we want to keep chasing that.